chwar/XRUI/README.md

 - Thanks to [katas94](https://gist.github.com/katas94/7b220a591215efc36110860a0b1125eb) for the inspiration on interfacing XRUI with Unity Event Handlers and the XR Interaction package.
 - Thanks to [mattvr](https://gist.github.com/mattvr/8cdcc922d1a75d0a7a7abf5d46e23ef0) for their gist to create curved panels.
 - Thanks to [swifter14](https://forum.unity.com/threads/lock-auto-rotation-on-android-doesnt-work.842893/) for the fix on Android auto-rotation lock.
+- Thanks to [NormandErwan](https://github.com/NormandErwan/DocFxForUnity) for DocFxForUnity.

 ## Roadmap
 - Grid system for World UI
-- Implement Contextual menu in World UI format
+- Implement keyboard support in MR/VR
 - Animation mechanism for all XRUI Elements
 - Add XRUIFormat override for XRUIElements, so that the app can have both 2D and 3D UI at once in the same scene (e.g., for mobile AR)
 - Custom inspectors for ease of use